ankush-003/MindfulMove/README.md

-# Flask-Posture-Detection
+# MindfulMove

-AI Personal trainer for detecting Yoga postures using Mediapipe BlazePose Model and LSTM Neural Network.
+MindfulMove is an AI Personal trainer for detecting Yoga postures using Mediapipe BlazePose Model and LSTM Neural Network

 ## Run Locally